 Facts have since replaced these outdated ideas about synthetics causing engine problems.

-More people than ever are making the switch to synthetic oil because properly formulated synthetics offer benefits well beyond what conventional and synthetic-blend products provide.
+More people than ever are making the switch from Conventional to Synthetic Oil because properly formulated synthetics offer benefits well beyond what conventional and synthetic-blend products provide.
 Many new passenger car and light truck vehicles come factory filled with synthetic lubricants – not just high-performance sports cars.

-There are a Couple Ways to Switch to Synthetic Motor Oil for the First Time.
+There are a Couple Ways to Switch from Conventional to Synthetic Oil Motor Oil for the First Time.

 - Jump right in and simply change the oil.
 Take your vehicle to your mechanic or the nearest quick lube and ask for synthetic motor oil.
 Or, dust off your drain pan and do it yourself.
 You don’t have to do anything special to your engine first, and the synthetic oil isn’t going to cause problems in your vehicle that weren’t already there, such as leaking seals.

 - Flush the engine first.
 Though not required, an engine flush more immediately removes sludge and debris accumulated over time.